dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 The ledger SHOULD reject the call if the spender account owner is equal to the caller account owner.

-An approval that has been created, is not expired, has not been revoked, and has not been replaced with a new approval is *active*, i.e., can allow the approved party to initate a transfer.
+An approval that has been created, is not expired, has not been revoked, and has not been replaced with a new approval is *active*, i.e., can allow the approved party to initiate a transfer.

 In accordance with ICRC-2, multiple approvals can exist for the same `collection` but different `spender`s and `from_subaccount`s.
 For the same token, spender, and subaccount triple a new approval shall always overwrite the old one.
 The ledger should limit the number of approvals that can be active per collection.
 Such limit is exposed as ledger metadata through the metadata attribute `icrc7:max_approvals_per_token_or_collection`.